"Successful Photo Studio Business Strategies "

 I've learned From Over 40+ Years as a Full Time Professional Photographer

-I find myself at 67 years old, 43 years in this business, and with two daughters that are I fully admit better natural-born photographers than I am but are too wise to take over and continue in this crazy competitive business.
+I find myself at 67 years old, 43 years in this business, and with two daughters who are I fully admit better natural-born photographers than I am but are too wise to take over and continue in this crazy competitive business.

 Over the years I have seen hundreds of professional photographers fail.
 Some were better photographers than me, smarter than me, more educated than me.
 I have somehow, yes "somehow" crafted a career that has given me decades of pleasure, raising a loving family, traveling the world, and meeting the most incredible people.

-Yes I know, bragging but I am very proud of the fact I can say "I'm still here."
-I think of it as a slap in the face to the countless primary school teachers that told me I was stupid.
+Yes, I know, bragging but I am very proud of the fact I can say "I'm still here."
+I think of it as a slap in the face to the countless primary school teachers who told me I was stupid.
 My biggest fear in high school was getting stuck at a mind-numbing desk job doing the same boring thing hour after hour day after day, year after year.

 Let me share some business strategies, tips, and advice with you.
 Hopefully, they will make your life as a professional photographer easier and more successful.